Anatomy & Background

 - Physical therapy for back and disc problems must remain conservative at the onset to avoid aggravating the problem.
 The therapist should Emphasize rest, reducing the inflammation and increasing the blood circulation for healing.
 Once the initial inflammation has been reduced, a program of stretching and strengthening should be initiated to restore flexibility to the joints and muscles involved, while also improving strength and stability of the spine.
 Each program will be based on the structure causing the problem and symptoms so as to avoid further aggravation.

 In mild cases rest, ice and medication were enough for many patients to reduce their pain.
-Physical therapy is recommended to develop a series of postural, stretching and strengthening exercises to prevent re-occurrence of the injury.
+Dr. Freeman and the team of injury specialists in NJ recommend physical therapy to develop a series of postural, stretching and strengthening exercises to prevent re-occurrence of the injury.
 Return to the activity that caused the problem should be gradual to prevent a return of symptoms.

 Moderate to Severe Cases

-If the problem persists, consult with your health care provider next.
+If the problem persists, visit our NJ pain treatment center to consult with the best pain management doctors next.
 Your physician should perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition, and the best course of treatment.

 - X-ray to determine if there is any joint degeneration, fractures, bony malformations, arthritis, tumors or infection present.